tcheneau/virtual-ieee802154-serial/README.md

-	usage: ./fakeserial -d destaddr -l portnum -r portnum [-b baudrate] [-n devicename] -b, --baudrate: baudrate of the fake serial port (default "921600") -n, --device-name: name of the fake serial port (default "/dev/fakeserial0") -d, --udp-dest: destination address for the UDP traffic sent to the backend -l, --udp-local-port: local udp port to be bound
+	usage: ./fakeserial -d destaddr -l portnum -r portnum [-b baudrate] [-n devicename] -b, --baudrate: baudrate of the fake serial port (default "921600") -n, --device-name: name of the fake serial port (default "/dev/fakeserial0") -u, --udp-dest: destination address for the UDP traffic sent to the backend -s, --udp-local-port: local udp port to be bound
-	-r, --udp-remote-port: remote UDP port to connect to and to bind locally -h, --help: this help message
+	-r, --udp-remote-port: remote UDP port to connect to and to bind locally -x, --delay-rx: delay before reception (from UDP socket to the kernel), in milliseconds -y, --delay-tx: delay before transmission (from kernel to the UDP socket), in milliseconds -d, --datarate: data transmission/receiption rate, in bit per seconds (default unbounded) -l, --latency: latency of the underlaying link, in microseconds (default 0) -h, --help: this help message
 	-v, --version: print program version and exits

 Example of usage
 ----------------